Species information

 Origin: Endemic to northern Okinawajima

 Originally, the name “Ishikawa Frog” referred to populations found on both Amami Oshima and Okinawajima.
-After the Amami population was classified as a separate species (Odorrana splendida), the Japanese name for the Okinawan population was changed to include the locality, becoming “Okinawa Ishikawa Frog.”
+After the Amami population was classified as a separate species (Odorrana splendida), the Japanese name for the Okinawan population was changed to include the locality, becoming “Okinawa ishikawa frog.”
 Although this species belongs to the genus Odorrana, its appearance is quite distinct from other Odorrana species in the Ryukyu Islands

 This species is often described as “the most beautiful frog in Japan” and is the most sought-after target for herping enthusiasts visiting Yambaru.
 Its breeding season is in winter, when males can be heard calling with a sharp sound near mountain streams.